godotengine/godot-docs/reference/gdscript.rst

 - A global class
 - Another class file
-- A subclass inside another class file.
+- An inner class inside another class file.

 Multiple inheritance is not allowed.